AliyyahS/odin-signup-form/README.md

 # odin-signup-form
-A dummy sign-up page created with HTML and CSS
+A dummy sign-up page created with HTML and CSS plus form validation using JavaScript.